norvig/paip-lisp/docs/chapter25.md

 While this book has covered topics that are more advanced than any other Lisp text available, it is still concerned only with programming in the small: a single project at a time, capable of being implemented by a single programmer.
 More challenging is the problem of programming in the large: building multiproject, multiprogrammer systems that interact well.

-This section briefly outlines an approach to organizing a larger project into man-ageable components, and how to place those components in files.
+This section briefly outlines an approach to organizing a larger project into manageable components, and how to place those components in files.

 Every system should have a separate file that defines the other files that comprise the system.
 I recommend defining any packages in that file, although others put package definitions in separate files.